Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

-\paragraph*{Timescales, implications, and mitigation.} Coupling strengths in 2D crystals are relatively weak compared with linear chains: TL oscillation periods $T_\text{TL}$ for axial-involving triads typically lie in the $10$--$100~\text{ms}$ range—well above standard two-qubit \MSGATE\ durations~\cite{Hou2024_2D} yet comparable to global interactions in quantum simulation~\cite{Guo2024,Bohnet2016}.
+\paragraph*{Timescales, implications, and mitigation.} Coupling strengths in 2D crystals are relatively weak compared with linear chains: TL oscillation periods $T_\text{TL}$ for axial-involving triads typically lie in the $10$--$100~\text{ms}$ range—well above recently demonstrated two-qubit \MSGATE\ durations in small 2D crystals~\cite{Hou2024_2D} yet comparable to global interactions in quantum simulation~\cite{Guo2024,Bohnet2016}.
 Summary statistics for $T_\text{TL}$ over axial-involving triads from Fig.~\ref{fig:mode_coupling_resonances_planar} appear in Table~\ref{tab:axial_tl_stats}. \footnote{Each triad typically involves two axial modes (three-mode coupling), so the number of impacted axial modes is roughly double the number of triads.} By contrast, linear chains often exhibit $T_\text{TL}$ in the hundreds of microseconds, overlapping typical gate times and requiring tighter controls.

 Gate-level impact depends strongly on time and temperature.
 With $T_\text{gate}=1000\,T_\text{bus}$ (e.g., $500~\mu\text{s}$ for a $2~\text{MHz}$ bus), near-ground-state operation remains largely unaffected (fidelity $>0.999$ in our three-mode model of a soft radial coupled to two axial modes in Fig.~\ref{fig:ms_gate_populations_and_energies_3_modes}).
 Thermal occupation of the soft radial mode—ubiquitous for Doppler-cooled modes—degrades fidelity appreciably [Fig.~\ref{fig:ms_gate_populations_and_energies_3_modes}(b)], motivating \emph{improved radial cooling} and \emph{shorter gates} in 2D architectures.
 For quantum simulation, where interactions commonly run for milliseconds, \co\ is a coherent error source that demands shaping/shortening of interaction windows and attention to radial temperatures.
 In Penning-based sensing, the axial COM mode remains symmetry-decoupled from $\exb$ modes and experiences no rf-induced heating, providing additional robustness~\cite{Gilmore2021}.
 Overall, \co\ is not a fundamental limitation but an engineering constraint—addressed by cooling the softest radial modes and keeping interaction times well below the relevant $T_\text{TL}$.